asrepo2019/ashirbanisaha/_openpositions/pos_pdoc_Jul-22-2024.md

 The application materials and/or any additional questions regarding the position should be sent via e-mail bearing the subject line 'Candidate Name-Year of PhD-as PDF-2024-25' to:

 Ashirbani Saha, PhD, SMIEEE
 Assistant Professor and BRIGHT Run Breast Cancer Learning Health System Chair, Department of Oncology
 Associate Member, School of Biomedical Engineering
 Rm-130, Juravinski Hospital G(60) Wing
 711 Concession Street, Hamilton, ON L8V 1C3
 McMaster University, Canada
 Phone - 1-905-527-2299 extn.
 42718
 Email: sahaa16@mcmaster.ca

 **Steps after application**
-* Only candidates short-listed for this position will be contacted for interview.
-There could be multiple interviews for final selection.
+* Only candidates short-listed for this position will be contacted for a presentation and interview.
+* There could be multiple interviews for the final selection.